-A close friend qualified for the PGA Tour and asked me to caddy for him.
+While I was teaching a close friend qualified for the PGA Tour and asked me to caddie for him.
 After years of teaching, I saw this as an opportunity to expand my knowledge and teaching ability by observing the best players in the world close-up, and accepted his invitation.
-While caddying on the PGA Tour, I paid close attention to every detail of how they all practiced and played.
+While caddying on the PGA Tour, I paid close attention to every detail of how the players practiced and played.
 It was these observations that crystallized my understanding of the golf swing and what was needed to teach the athletic motion of a rhythmic, balanced swing.

-"I found that my students made the greatest immediate improvement by helping them to swing in rhythm while maintaining balance."
+"I found that my students made the greatest and most immediate improvement by helping them to swing in rhythm while maintaining balance."

-I continued to teach during the off-season, incorporating the key elements of the top Tour Professionals golf swings into my teaching.
-I found that my students made the greatest immediate improvement by helping them to swing in rhythm while maintaining balance.
-My original teaching style was formulated around learning to control the golf club while swinging and attempting to hit a ball.
+I continued to teach during the PGA Tour off-season, incorporating the key elements of the top Tour Professionals golf swings into my teaching.
+I found that my students made the greatest and most immediate improvement by helping them to swing in rhythm while maintaining balance.
+My original teaching style was formulated around learning to control the golf club and face while swinging and attempting to hit a ball.
 Most amateurs, and many pros, are very concerned with positions of the golf club during the swing.
 They get lost in trying to achieve various positions they are convinced are necessary as they attempt to hit at the ball rather than swing through the ball.
-I took the focus away from "position" and their "hitting" action, put it squarely on their motion, and by doing so their results (and positions) greatly improved.
+I took the focus away from "position" and their "hitting" action, and put it squarely on their motion.
+By doing so, their results (and positions) greatly improved.